 By Amal Thomas Roy

-Over the past couple of years, the ad tech space has turned a brighter spotlight than ever onto the concept of contextual targeting.
-Understandably, given the emphasis the digital advertising industry has placed on audience-based targeting for the past decade-plus, a lot of marketers have questions: Why the huge push toward contextual now?
+Over the past few years, the ad tech space has turned a brighter spotlight onto the concept of contextual targeting.
+Understandably, given the emphasis the digital advertising industry has placed on audience-based targeting for the past 10+ years, many marketers have a big question: Why the huge push toward contextual now?
 And what does it really mean for my business?

-The simple fact is that many of the assumptions and capabilities that underpinned the rise of audience-based targeting are going away, or at least fundamentally changing.
-Businesses are having to confront what the loss of a growing number of audience identifiers means for how they operate and communicate with customers and prospects in the future.
-Contextual targeting solves those challenges today, enabling marketers and publishers to move forward confidently.
+The simple fact is that many of the assumptions and capabilities underpinning the rise of audience-based targeting are going away, or at least fundamentally changing.
+Businesses are confronting what losing various audience identifiers means for how they’ll operate and communicate with customers and prospects.
+Contextual targeting solves those challenges today, empowering marketers and publishers to move forward confidently.

-Let’s dig deeper into some of the core questions we’re hearing in the marketplace as it relates to the growing need to embrace contextual targeting.
+Let’s dig deeper into the core questions we’re hearing in the marketplace about the growing need to embrace contextual targeting.

 Is Contextual Just a Fad?

 Don’t let the recent buzz around contextual lead you to believe its relevance is new or fleeting.
 In reality, contextual has been around for a very long time.
 In recent years, the industry began emphasizing identifier-based tactics over contextual ones.
 However, with the privacy-first movement rightfully gaining steam, we’re seeing contextual becoming the No. 1 solution for advertisers in the near future.
-And with advances in AI and machine learning, we are able to improve contextual marketing multi-fold with better context classification and enrichment of campaign optimization metrics.
+And with advances in AI and machine learning, we can improve contextual marketing multi-fold with better context classification and enriched campaign optimization metrics.

 How Can Contextual Benefit Me?

-Contextual represents the go-to solution for staying connected with customers and prospects in a post-cookie world — and one with the flexibility to help brands achieve whatever outcomes matter most to them.
+Contextual targeting represents the go-to solution for staying connected with customers and prospects in a post-cookie world.
+Even better, programmatic contextual targeting offers the flexibility to help brands achieve the outcomes that matter most to them.

-In terms of benefits of contextual, there are several essential differentiators of contextual advertising over identifier-based audience activation, including:
+In terms of benefits of contextual targeting, there are several essential differentiators over identifier-based audience activation, including:

 - Relevancy: By targeting based on context vs. audience, advertisers ensure their message is relevant in the moment it is delivered.

-- Privacy: Contextual is always available at scale for targeting without having to worry about complying with ever-evolving privacy regulations.
-Because it enables users to remain anonymous, it future-proofs an important piece of the puzzle for marketers.
+- Privacy: Contextual is always available at scale for targeting — without having to worry about complying with ever-evolving privacy regulations.
+Because contextual ad targeting enables users to remain anonymous, it future-proofs an important piece of the puzzle for marketers.

 - Recency: Today’s contextual targeting technology has gotten incredibly good at classifying page content and discerning nuances in tone that are meaningful to advertisers and their brand safety efforts.
 But most importantly, improvements we’re seeing in classification recency — i.e., classification within seconds of publication versus days or weeks — are a product of massive advancements in technology in digital advertising, and represent huge leaps forward for the industry.